Gastroenterology · Liver Disease

 1

-Hepatic encephalopathy is caused by the accumulation of ammonia due to impaired hepatic clearance and portosystemic shunting.
+Hepatic encephalopathy is primarily caused by the accumulation of ammonia due to impaired hepatic clearance and portosystemic shunting.

 Confidence: